opengapps/opengapps/README.md

 Getting Started
 ---------------

-To get started with building PA Gapps, you'll need to get the git sources:
+To get started with building Open GApps, you'll need to get the git sources:

-To initialize your local repository using the PA Gapps trees, use a command like:
+To initialize your local repository using the Open GApps trees, use a command like:
 ```
 git clone git@github.com:pagapps/pagapps.git
 ```